knickers/visualizer-engine/README.md

-# V-Twin Kinetic Extruder Visualizer
+# Reciprocating Engine Kinetic Extruder Visualizer

 Kinetic extruder visualizer for a more interactive look, inspired by extruder visualizers from other designers.